rgrannell1/kea/README.md

 ## 4 Style Guide

-**Arrow** is a very broad library, and (despite my best efforts) it is possible to write bad code using it.
-Based on my own use of the library I've come up with a few
+**Arrow** is a very broad library, and (despite my best efforts) it can be used to write bad code.
+Based on my own use of the library I've come up with a few semantic recommendations:
-recommendations:

 1. Avoid using the Lift family of functions with anonymous functions, in place of a single anonymous function or simpler call to the Lift function.

-Good
+**Good**
 ```javascript
 xSelect(
     x := {